liquibase/liquibase-package-manager/README.md

-# LPM - Liquibase Package Manager
+# lpm - Liquibase Package Manager
 Easily manage external dependencies for Database Development.
 Search for, install, and uninstall liquibase drivers, extensions, and utilities.

+## lpm is experimental and not officially supported
+lpm is an experimental project.
+Issues can be reported [here](https://github.com/mcred/liquibase-package-manager/issues), but there is no guarantee of support.

 ## Installation
 lpm is distributed as a single binary.
 Install lpm by downloading, unzipping, and moving it to a directory included in your system's PATH.
 Releases are available [here](https://github.com/mcred/liquibase-package-manager/releases).